VictoriaSnow/humans-of-berkeley/README.md

 2. Please make sure you consistently keep your repo up to date by running ```git pull origin master```.
 You can try ```bundle install --without production``` if there's a pg gem issue.
 And then add a database.yml to your config folder.
 Run ```rake db:migrate``` if there's a pending migration error.

-3. To see all the contents, login with email: victoriasnow1124@gmail.com, and password: coco1909.

-4. In order to view the images and upload images, make sure you have ImageMagick installed locally.
+3. In order to view the images and upload images, make sure you have ImageMagick installed locally.
 For more instructions see: https://github.com/thoughtbot/paperclip

-5. Some styles and fonts are linked with online resources, so be sure your computer is connected to the internet.
+4. Some styles and fonts are linked with online resources, so be sure your computer is connected to the internet.

 Happy coding:-P